 To verify your CSD, please visit the Department of City Planning website.

 ASD Application Process

-We have a specialized program for children with autism spectrum disorders (ASD).
-If you are interested in our ASD program and would like more information, please contact our Director of Special Education, Jennifer Manning, at firstname.lastname@example.org.
+We are proud of our fully inclusive program for autistic students.
+If you are interested in our ASD program and would like more information, please contact us at email@example.com.
+You can also click here to see if your child would be a good fir for the NCS ASD program.
 The application process is outlined below.

 - Submit an application.
 Please be sure to check the box that you are applying to the ASD program.